TrevorH08/pig-dice/README.md

   this.player1 = player1
   this.player2 = player2
 }
-Expected Output: after defining new PlayerScore object, will house random number
+Expected Output: after defining new PlayerScore object, will house numbers entered (0)